gpuwangge/VulkanPlatform/README.md

 # Object-oriented Vulkan Platform for Windows/Android
 This project creates a universal Vulkan platform which can be used to develop Vulkan sample tests, and compile them to binary that runs on hybrid environment.
-I originally made this tool to develop my own mobile game.
+I originally made this tool to develop my own mobile game, so it has initialize, update and draw functions like a game engine.
 - Native Vulkan is too hard to use, this wrapper project is easy to experiment new stuffs
 - Build windows and android binary at the same time(with no Android Java/Kotlin/Gradle knowledge)!
 Save some time for dates!